chrispsheehan/fargate-auto-scaled-backend/README.md

 2. New image is pushed to ecr upon changes detected in `/src`, `Dockerfile` or `package.json`.
 3. Subsequently a new task definition is created.
 4. Codedeploy deployment is created and status is monitored.
 5. New *green* target group and containers created.
-When health traffic is switched over to them.
+When health traffic is switched over.

 `Destroy` workflow

 1. Destroy all deployed resources.
-2. Destroy ECR repository.
+2. Destroy ECR repository and images.

 ## usage